Developer(s) – Cyanide Studios

-Taking place in a dark and gritty medieval fantasy setting, Styx is a 3D platforming stealth game, with a few thorough espionage mechanics, and somewhat of a quirky sense of humor.
+Taking place in a dark and gritty medieval fantasy setting, Styx: Master of Shadows is a 3D platforming stealth game, with a few thorough espionage mechanics, and somewhat of a quirky sense of humor.
 However, the same problems arose in this game that I have found in many other stealth games since; as well as a few other problems.

 Graphics – 6.5/10

-Firstly, the best thing about the game’s presentation is in its atmosphere.
+Firstly, the best thing about the game’s presentation is its atmosphere.
 Everything is extremely dark and gloomy, which is even used to the player’s advantage in order to remain undetected from enemies.
 However, the game runs on Unreal Engine 3, which makes it look outdated compared to even late games on the Xbox 360 and PlayStation 3; defeating the entire object of porting it to eighth-generation consoles.
 In terms of its general conceptual design, it’s about as original as Dark Souls II was; particularly typical of what a medieval setting should be, having no truly outstanding elements to it.

 Gameplay – 5/10

 The gameplay, in my opinion, is even less enjoyable.
-Aside from the few half-decent stealth mechanics of being able to put out fires to better hide from enemies, using sand as a projectile and the few magic abilities at player’s disposal, I found the main problem with it was how many times I found myself resetting the game in order to pass certain areas undiscovered.
+Aside from the few half-decent stealth mechanics of being able to put out fires to better hide from enemies, using sand as a projectile, and the few magic abilities at the player’s disposal, I found the main problem with it was how many times I found myself resetting the game in order to pass certain areas undiscovered.
 Since there’s also a very intermittent auto-save mechanic, it made playing through even more unnecessarily complicated.

 Controls – 8/10